Last Updated on January 3, 2021 by Lori Geurin

 Exertion at 80%-plus of your maximum heart rate is unsustainable for very long.
 That’s one reason HIIT workouts tend to be shorter than traditional ones.
 But getting that heart rate way up gets big results.
 The rest periods require moderate exertion, too.
 Heart rate should be at 40-50% of the max.

 HIIT has all kinds of great effects on your body.
 Although you’ll look and feel better, that’s not the only benefit you’ll see.
 This type of workout will actually help you increase your endurance more than something like slow jogs will.
 It improves your cardio fitness, helps you build fast-twitch muscle fibers, and reduces insulin resistance.

-Joe Humphries is a contributing writer and media specialist for Orangetheory Fitness.
+Guest author, Joe Humphries is a contributing writer and media specialist for Orangetheory Fitness.
 He regularly writes for health and fitness blogs.

 Have you tried High-Intensity Interval Training yet?
 What did you think?

 Share your thoughts below in the comment section!